microsoft/cpprestsdk/README.md

+**cpprestsdk is in maintenance mode and we do not recommend its use in new projects.
+We will continue to fix critical bugs and address security issues.**

 ## Welcome!

 The C++ REST SDK is a Microsoft project for cloud-based client-server communication in native code using a modern asynchronous C++ API design.
 This project aims to help C++ developers connect to and interact with services.